opensearch-project/opensearch-spark/integ-test/script/README.md

                         optional, Check interval in seconds (default: 10) --timeout TIMEOUT     optional, Timeout in seconds (default: 600) --start-row START_ROW
-                        optionl, The start row of the query to run, start from 0 --end-row END_ROW     optional, The end row of the query to run
+                        optional, The start row of the query to run, start from 1 --end-row END_ROW     optional, The end row of the query to run, not included --log-level LOG_LEVEL
+                        optional, Log level (DEBUG, INFO, WARNING, ERROR, CRITICAL, default: INFO)
 ```

 ### Input CSV File